TheVeksel/JyvaskylaGame/README.md

 # Jyväskylä Game

-This educational game was developed during my internship at **Mosaiikki Oy** for their children’s educational games website.
+This educational game was developed during my internship at **Mosaiikki Ry** for their children’s educational games website.

 ## Project Concept
 The game aims to combine learning with fun: